arupbipros/viz/docker/README.md

 `

 After a while when all services will be successfully started you can open `http://{your-host-ip}` in you browser (for ex. `http://localhost`).
-You should see ThingsBoard login page.
+You should see Vizzionnaire login page.

 Use the following default credentials: